This plant has no fragrance

-Grown in gardens for the dappled shade it provides and its beautiful trunk.
+The impressive Leopard Tree, Libidibia ferrea is grown in gardens for the dappled shade it provides and its beautiful trunk.
 The smooth bark exfoliates easily but incompletely, often leaving large dark brown patches against a light background, the reason for the common name.
-In moderate climates that experience light frost or dry summer climates, the leopard tree is not a giant and ideal for small gardens, but if you plant it in climates similar to its natural subtropical habitat, the leopard tree grows to 15 m tall with an aggressive root system that mirrors the size of the tree above the ground.
-It is deciduous in cold climates.
+It is deciduous in cold climates and also known by the names Brazilian Ironwood and Morado.
+In moderate climates that experience light frost or dry summer climates, this tree is not a giant and ideal for small gardens, but if you plant it in climates similar to its natural subtropical habitat, the Leopard Tree may grows up to 15m tall.
+It can form an aggressive root system that mirrors the size of the tree above the ground.
+Beyond the garden, its wood is often used for guitar fingerboards, having a similar feel and tonal attributes to rosewood.
+It is also used in flooring and furniture applications.

 Generally not harvested, in Brazil the trees are harvested for timber.